 Chapels in Switzerland

-the first churches appeared. after the arrival of the first bishops in Switzerland, in 381 in Martigny, in Geneva around 400, in Chur around 450 and in Avenches/Lausanne in the sixth century.
+The first churches were built after the apperance of the first bishops in Switzerland, in 381 in Martigny, in Geneva around 400, in Chur around 450 and in Avenches/Lausanne in the sixth century.

-They were simple wooden buildings.
-In the following centuries, the number increases rapidly.
-The first abbey in 516 in Martigny, the Carolingian churches in Graubünden and the Romanesque churches in Tessin from the 8th to the 10th century are part of the heritage of thousands of religious buildings, chapels, abbeys, parish churches, cathedrals and other types.
+The Carolingian churches in Graubünden and the Romanesque churches in Tessin are just a few of the thousands of religious buildings, chapels, abbeys, parish churches and cathedrals.

-Modern churches such as the Chapelle de Mogno (1999) or Das Haus der Religionen (2014) in Bern fit into the list of the chapel of San Carlo in Negrentino in the canton of Ticino (around 1050).
+Modern churches (the Chapelle de Mogno (1999) or Das Haus der Religionen (2014) in Bern for example) are on the same list as the chapel of San Carlo in Negrentino (Ticino) built around 1050.

-Moreover, there are many chapels in castles and palaces or on historical sites, such as at Sempach (battle of 1386), at Morgarten (battle of 1315) or for hermits.
+Chapels are often situated in rural (mountain) areas, in castles and palaces or on historical sites, at Sempach (battle of 1386), at Morgarten (battle of 1315), for example.